Matt McGloin: Personal life

 McGloin is the youngest of three children.
 He was born to Paul and Catherine McGloin on December 2, 1989.
-He has two older brothers, Paul and John.
+McGloin has two older brothers, Paul and John.

 McGloin completed his degree in broadcast journalism in May 2012, prior to his senior season at Penn State.
-As of 2012, he resided in Scranton, Pennsylvania, with his wife, Bailey Amos.
-He has one son born in 2019.
+As of 2012, McGloin resided in Scranton, Pennsylvania, with his wife, Bailey Amos.
+They have one son, who was born in 2019.